Frank Barrie

 Frank Smith (19 September 1936 – 30 June 2025), known professionally as Frank Barrie, was an English actor, director and writer.
 He made his acting debut in 1959 in a production of Henry IV, Part 2, at the York Theatre Royal.
 He was a successful Shakespearean actor throughout his career.
 In 2008 he starred in Lunch with Marlene, a tribute to Noël Coward and Marlene Dietrich, and in 2010 was cast as Edward Bishop in EastEnders.

 Early life

-Barrie was born Frank Smith to Arthur and Annie (née Carter) Smith in Scarborough, North Riding of Yorkshire, on 19 September 1936, but spent his childhood in York.
-There he attended Archbishop Holgate's School, prior to Hull University, where he was elected President of the Debating Union.
+Barrie was born Frank Smith on 19 September 1936 in Scarborough, North Riding of Yorkshire, to Arthur and Annie (née Carter) Smith but spent his childhood in York.
+He attended Archbishop Holgate's School there, before going to Hull University, where he was elected President of the Debating Union.

 Theatre

 After graduating Barrie spent four years acting in weekly and fortnightly repertory, before joining the internationally prestigious Bristol Old Vic company in 1965, where he quickly became established as the leading man – the youngest in the company's history.
 Amongst his many roles he played Oedipus Rex; Richard Il; Long John Silver; Alfie; Malvolio; and Lucio in Tyrone Guthrie's production of Measure for Measure.
 His performance of Mercutio in Romeo and Juliet was highly praised.
 Harold Hobson wrote in The Sunday Times of the "splendidly manly and romantic Mercutio of Frank Barrie.
 Few Mercutios can have lived with a more rousing swagger or died with more panache or bitterness than Mr Barrie's".

 In 1967 Barrie toured the United States and Europe with the Company, repeating his Mercutio and Lucio on Broadway, New York, and in many other major cities.

 In 1969 he was invited by Laurence Olivier to join the National Theatre.
 Over the next four years he played many leading roles with Olivier's company, including Mirabell in The Way of the World opposite Geraldine McEwan.
 His performance as Wendoll in John Dexter's production of A Woman Killed with Kindness opposite Joan Plowright drew favourable reviews.
 The Stage noted that "Frank Barrie is an excellent Wendoll", and that he gave a "characterisation of richness and power".
 He also appeared as Brachiano in The White Devil, Barelli in The Rules of the Game with Paul Scofield; Ganya in The Idiot with Derek Jacobi; Desmoulins in Danton's Death with Christopher Plummer; and Bassanio to Olivier's Shylock.
 He was the first member of the Bristol Old Vic to star at the Young Vic, where he won wide critical acclaim as Byron in The Naked Peacock.
 The production was described by critic Irving Wardle as having "a notably Byronic performance by Frank Barrie; a romantically virile figure whose wolfish mouth offers a constant threat of blisteringly destructive irony".